The Police Wife Life

 YOU ARE NOT SUPERMAN.
 PERIOD.
 YOU ARE NOT.

+You are a human being.
+You NEED rest.
+Your body REQUIRES rest.
+Your heart, soul, emotional well being CRAVES restoration.
+And you continually ignore it.
 We know why you ignore it.
 It is because of us.
 It is because of your family, your friends, your brothers and sisters.
 It is because you are desperately trying to keep your nose clean at work.
 You want that promotion.
 You want things a little easier on your family.
 Hell, you just want to stay out of trouble!
 Even in your stress you're thinking about us.
 We get it.

 You are our superman.
 You are our Superwoman.
 You are our Superheroes.